 It is imperative to identify low job satisfaction because it tends to translate into poor performance.
 Dissatisfied employees put in just a little bit less effort, they complain more, and they have higher absenteeism.
 In extreme cases, dissatisfied people cross the line from not contributing effectively to actually harming the company—perhaps badmouthing products to customers.

-Although the term ‘job satisfaction’ is frequently used, it is a relatively misunderstood topic.
-In large part, this lack of understanding comes from three sources.
 First, the jury is still out on a lot of aspects of job satisfaction.
 For example, the role compensation plays in contentment and how much satisfaction affects productivity are both widely debated.
-Second, higher rank in a company correlates to higher satisfaction.
-(Psychology Today Staff)
+If the experts can’t really agree on the basic premises of job satisfaction, how can frontline leaders?

 Here are a few other things to watch out for regarding job satisfaction.